cafaro/UDDSketch/README.md

 # Version history

+- v1.3 fixed a bug related to an incorrect handling of zero values in some cases
 - v1.2.1 current version: fixed a regression issue introduced in v1.2
 - v1.2 fixed some additional memory leaks arising when removing items
 - v1.1 fixed some memory leaks